veeso/termscp/README.md

 ## About termscp 🖥

 Termscp is a feature rich terminal file transfer and explorer, with support for SCP/SFTP/FTP/S3.
 So basically is a terminal utility with an TUI to connect to a remote server to retrieve and upload files and to interact with the local file system.
-It is **Linux**, **MacOS**, **FreeBSD** and **Windows** compatible and supports SFTP, SCP, FTP, FTPS and S3.
+It is **Linux**, **MacOS**, **FreeBSD** and **Windows** compatible.

 ![Explorer](assets/images/explorer.gif)